-The update will take input from the Region's Growth Management Strategy work and also involve the review and revision of current policies.
-The review and update draw from Provincial policies to ensure conformity as well as Regional plans and studies to reflect Peel’s transportation initiatives.
+The review and update took input from the Region's Growth Management Strategy work and also involved the review and revision of current policies.
+The review and update drew from Provincial policies to ensure conformity, as well as Regional plans and studies to reflect Peel’s transportation initiatives.

-Key deliverables for this project include updated draft transportation policies for the Regional Official Plan and revised transportation Schedules and Figures.
+Key deliverables for this project included updated draft transportation policies for the Regional Official Plan and revised transportation Schedules and Figures.

-Regional staff will work with the area municipalities, the Province and other organizations on this review and update.
+Regional staff worked with the area municipalities, the Province and other organizations on this review and update.